Cedarvale station: Architecture

+Line 1 Yonge–University

-The station was designed by Arthur Erickson and Clifford & Lawrie.
+The Line 1 station was designed by Arthur Erickson and Clifford & Lawrie.
 The main ticketing and concourse area at surface level is sheltered by an exposed concrete space frame supported by eight circular columns.
-The concrete ceiling is, in effect, a large slab, and overhangs the entrance.
+The concrete ceiling is, in effect, a large slab and overhangs the entrance.
 With a glass curtain wall, it appears to float.
 Inside, it is coffered throughout the station, with skylights in certain areas, allowing for increased penetration of natural light.
-Eglinton West makes use of sandblasted concrete and brick wall finishes extensively, distinguishing it from most stations on Line 1 and Line 2 Bloor–Danforth, where tiles are predominant.
+The station's design makes use of sandblasted concrete and brick wall finishes extensively, distinguishing it from most stations on Line 1 and Line 2 Bloor–Danforth, where tiles are predominant.